 The Innovation Center, located on the first floor of Adelphi’s Swirbul Library, opened earlier this year, successfully launching the IC Labs, a program dedicated to design solutions for corporations and nonprofit organizations, engaging students and faculty in eight- to 10-week projects.
 The 2,000-square-foot center features cutting-edge technology such as a smart wall, a dedicated WiFi network, digital communication and recording tools, virtual reality goggles, new printing and scanning equipment, and more.

-“During this time of crisis, the Innovation Center is designing programs to help students develop the digital and collaboration skills necessary to succeed in this new environment and job market,” said Graziela Fusaro, director of Adelphi’s Innovation Center.
+“During this time of crisis, the Innovation Center is designing programs to help students develop the digital and collaboration skills necessary to succeed in this new environment and job market,” said Graziela Fusaro, IC director.
 “We are focused on training students to develop these skills by applying what they learn in the classroom to find solutions for real-life challenges faced by our partner companies and nonprofits.”

 “The Innovation Center works closely with faculty to design experiential learning opportunities with external partners for subjects that are conceptual,” said Fusaro.
 “Our Live Class Pilots are designed to fill that gap and build the bridge between conceptual topics and applied learning.”